matshaba/Quantum-Gravity-Dynamics/insights-of-QGD.md

 What is not obvious is that this quantity, promoted to a field, is sufficient to reconstruct the full spacetime metric algebraically.

+---

+## I. What QGD Actually Claims (and What That Would Mean)

+Let me start with the boldest statement in the entire programme: *gravity is the WKB phase gradient of a Dirac spinor*.
+That is, the quantity `σ_μ = ∂_μS/(mc)` — the normalized gradient of the phase of a fermion — is the fundamental variable of gravitational physics, and from it, spacetime geometry emerges algebraically.

+If this is true, the implications are staggering:
+- The metric is not fundamental.
+Spacetime curvature is derived.
+- General relativity is the equilibrium thermodynamics of a quantum field.
+- The fermion is prior to spacetime.
+Matter comes before geometry.

+This is a genuinely inverted ontology.
+In GR, spacetime is the stage and matter is the actor.
+In QGD, matter (or rather, the quantum state of matter as encoded in the WKB phase) *is* the stage.
+There is no spacetime without the spinor.

+Is this crazy?
+Actually, it echoes ideas that have appeared across several traditions.
+The holomorphic block construction in twistor theory (Penrose) treats spinors as the fundamental objects from which spacetime is built.
+The Dirac equation in curved spacetime already requires a tetrad (vierbein) which is a kind of "square root" of the metric.
+The idea that spinors are more primitive than the metric is not new.
+What *is* new in QGD is the specific mechanism: the WKB phase gradient, not the spinor itself, generates the metric.
+And the mechanism is concrete enough to compute with — which most "spinors are fundamental" proposals are not.

+---

 ## 2. The metric as a quadratic form in the graviton field

 The master metric